ibm-cloud-docs/CDN/cdn-example-code.md

 ```
 {: codeblock}

-To be sure your CNAME record is configured correctly, run `dig <your domain>` on the command line.
+To be sure that your CNAME record is configured correctly, run `dig <your domain>` on the command line.
 The output should look similar to this one:

 ```
 ;; ANSWER SECTION: